 Evidence will be collected to show that you have acquired the following skills: creative thinking, independent enquiry, reflective learning, self-management, teamwork and effective participation.
 You will be required to keep an ongoing reflective journal for the duration of the course.

-Successful completion of the Advanced Apprenticeship will enable you to progress in your career to a role such as a nursery supervisor, nursery manager, pre-school manager or coordinator.
+Successful completion of your course will enable you to progress in your career to a role such as a nursery supervisor, nursery manager, preschool manager or coordinator.
 You will also have the opportunity to go to university.

 What are some examples of suitable work placement settings for students?